utmgdsc/TAIL-Trackr/README.md

 **Inaam Azeezur-Rahman**: Software Engineer, experienced in Python, Javascript and related web frameworks.
 Completed internships in the past regarding web-development and cybersecurity.

+**Muhammad Hamza**: Software Engineer and MCSS TA, expert in python, JavaScript, C/C++ and ML.
+Worked on projects related to computer vision.

 ## Timeline

 **Month 1**: Functional dog breed model + basics of the UI/UX